 “There’s rosemary, that’s for remembrance”– Ophelia from Shakespeare’s Hamlet

-You may remember that famous line.
-It made me question, “Is rosemary good for memory?”
+If your high school English teacher made you study Hamlet, you may remember that famous line.
+It’s actually the only line I still remember because it made me ponder the question, “Is rosemary good for memory?”

 Of course, I have alluded to the fact that rosemary’s benefits are aphrodisiac.
 The benefit to memory won’t directly impact your libido.
 But it does make you more irresistible as a lover.
 Who doesn’t want a partner who always remembers your favorite things?

 Rosemary is known as an herb to help digestion.
-In fact, because of a high manganese content, rosemary may increase metabolic rate.
+In fact, rosemary may increase metabolic rate because of its high manganese content.

-The herb is also noted for its powers to increase circulation.
-One of the benefits of rosemary oil when added to the bath is that it will improve circulation to the skin and sensitivity to touch.
+The herb is also noted for its power to increase circulation.
+One of the benefits of rosemary oil, when added to the bath, is that it will improve circulation to the skin and sensitivity to touch.

 Placed under your pillow, rosemary is thought to promote pleasant dreams.
 And steeped in hot water, rosemary tea can calm nerves.
 I’ve also read that in ancient Rome, the scent of rosemary was considered empowering.